Yordan Alvarez Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The 7.9 strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in MLB.

-- The Guardians have a 3.87 team ERA that ranks sixth across all MLB pitching staffs.
+- The Guardians' 3.86 team ERA ranks seventh among all MLB pitching staffs.

-- The Guardians surrender the second-fewest home runs in baseball (109 total, one per game).
+- The Guardians allow the second-fewest home runs in baseball (109 total, one per game).

-- The Guardians will send Williams (1-2) out to make his eighth start of the season.
-He is 1-2 with a 3.35 ERA and 31 strikeouts through 37 2/3 innings pitched.
+- Bibee gets the start for the Guardians, his 17th of the season.
+He is 7-2 with a 3.11 ERA and 91 strikeouts in 89 2/3 innings pitched.

-- In his last appearance on Wednesday, the righty went four scoreless innings against the Kansas City Royals while surrendering three hits.
+- The right-hander's most recent time out came on Friday against the Chicago White Sox, when he went 6 2/3 innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.